Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_data_marketplace_app/vhol_data_marketplace_app.md

 ## Create Snowflake Views
 Duration: 1

 Using Snowflake's Regression function returns the slope of the linear regression line for non-null pairs in a group.
 It is computed for non-null pairs, a powerful way to compare multiple variables in a set of data.
-It will help us evaluate in this case, Credit worthiness of Single Persons relative to poverty.
+It will help us evaluate in this case, Credit worthiness of Single Persons relative to Poverty.
 We also look at Savings rate and average investment rates by geography and time.

 * Go to the home icon and switch to classic console